apache/allura/README.markdown

 And now to setup each of the Forge applications for development.
 Because there are quite a few (at last count 15), we'll use a simple shell loop to set them up.

-    for APP in Allura* Forge* NoWarnings pyforge do
+    for APP in Allura* Forge* NoWarnings
+    do
         pushd $APP
         python setup.py develop